PiWebswiss/raspberry_PI5_hailo/README.md

 I’m using a Raspberry Pi 5 with a Hailo AI chip to detect objects in a video and stream the results live to a web page.
 All processing is done locally on the device using a Raspberry Pi 5 with the Hailo8L AI accelerator

-I've build a user-friendly, real-time video loop web application called **`Web_app`**, which performs object detection using a Hailo model on a Raspberry Pi 5.
+My latest project **``raspberry_PI5_hailo_web_app``**, where I trained a custom YOLO 11 nano object detection model and deployed it on a Raspberry Pi 5 equipped with a Hailo AI accelerator.
+The system performs real-time object detection on video streams and broadcasts the annotated output to a web page via FastAPI.

 I load all model, compiled for the Hailo-8L accelerator, using the [DeGirum SDK](https://github.com/DeGirum/hailo_examples).